 Is male fertility affected in men with only one testicle?

-Possessing a single testicle, either from birth or due to a later disease such as cancer, does not imply that there is a fertility problem.
-If the remaining testicle works correctly and the spermatogenesis is not affected, the man will be able to give rise to a natural pregnancy without any problem.
+Possessing a single testicle, either from birth or due to a later occurence such as cancer, does not imply that there is a fertility problem.
+If the remaining testicle works correctly and the spermatogenesis is not affected, the man will be able to father a natural pregnancy without any problem.

 What are the symptoms of advanced testicular cancer?